RoamGuru Roam Guru

 Ensanche (Eixample)

-The modernist grid extension of the city, home to upscale dining.
+The modernist grid extension of the city, home to upscale dining and the kind of restaurants where the sommelier remembers your name.

 Ricard Camarena Restaurant (Calle de l'Amistat 8, open Tue-Sat 13:30-15:30 and 20:30-22:30, €125 tasting menu)